devhosana/hosana.dev/readme.md

 **Project goal**

-Personal website to introduce myself and show what I have done in therms of coding.
+Personal website to introduce myself and show what I have done in therms of coding and my evolution as a developer.

 **Here I use**